Find Affordable College Courses

 16 Yearly Graduations

-The 11th most popular school in the country for public administration and social service majors who are seeking their doctor's degree is The University of Texas at Dallas.
+The University of Texas at Dallas comes in at #11 on our list of the most popular colleges offering doctor's degrees in public administration & social service.
 Each year, around 28,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $14,564 per year, while in-state graduate students, on average, pay $15,088 per year.
-During the 2020-2021 academic year, 16 people received their doctor's degree in public administration and social service from UT Dallas.
-About 63% of this group were women, and 31% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 16 people received their doctor's degree in public administration & social service from UT Dallas.
+About 71% of this group were women, and 43% were students from an underrepresented racial-ethnic group.
+Those who complete their doctor's degree in public administration & social service at The University of Texas at Dallas make a median salary of 82,087.

 #13